vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-mvc.md

 ## Time Entries CRUD

-The start point of the lab provides you the in-memory repository implementation `InMemoryTimeEntryRepository`, the associated interface `TimeEntryRepository`, and the `TimeEntry` data class.
+The start point of the lab provides you with a time entry data class, an interface used to define the operations of a repository for those entities, and an in-memory implementation of that repository interface.

 You will build a service that can do [CRUD (Create, Read, Update, Delete) operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)